umuieme/yify-solution/README.md

 # yify-solution
-The solution for the clean up contract data sent via email.
+The solution for the clean up contract data sent via email for internship.

-You can copy this script to ur website directory.
-The script initially assumes the cotracts.csv and awards.csv file in the same directory as the solution answer.php file.
-The result.csv is also written in same directory.
+Place answer.php script in the directory containing contracts.csv and awards.csv.
+The final.csv will be created in the same directory.
+The location of contracts.csv, awards.csv and final.csv can be changed to different directory by changing the first parameter while initializing contractcsv, awardscsv and finalcsv as required.
-The warning are shown on execution of ans.php script which can be ignored or the warning can be turned off.
+It shows some warning which does not effects the work of script.
+The warning can be deactivated if required.